ViBiOh/herodote/README.md

 ### Postgres

 Herodote use a Postgres database as a backend storage.
 You need a Postgres database for storing your datas.
-I personnaly use free tier of [ElephantSQL](https://www.elephantsql.com).
+You can use free tier of [ElephantSQL](https://www.elephantsql.com).

 Once setup, you _have to_ to create schema with [Herodote DDL](sql/ddl.sql) and start the Herodote API.
-Configuration is done by passing `-dbHost`, `-dbName`, `-dbUser`, `-dbPass` arg or setting equivalent environment variables (cf. [API Usage](#api-usage) section).
+Configuration is done by passing `-dbHost`, `-dbName`, `-dbUser`, `-dbPass` arg or setting equivalent environment variables (cf. [API Usage](#usage) section).

-### Algolia
+### Installation

-Herodote can use an [Algolia](https://www.algolia.com) index as an alternative to Postgres.
-You need to [create an application](https://www.algolia.com/account/applications) in your account.

-For a personnal use, the free-tier is enough with 10k search and index by month.
-You don't need the Herodote API with this backend.
+Golang binary is built with static link.
+You can download it directly from the [Github Release page](https://github.com/ViBiOh/herodote/releases) or build it by yourself by cloning this repo and running `make`.

+A Docker image is available for `amd64`, `arm` and `arm64` platforms on Docker Hub: [vibioh/herodote](https://hub.docker.com/r/vibioh/herodote/tags).

+You can configure app by passing CLI args or environment variables (cf. [Usage](#usage) section).
+CLI override environment variables.

+You'll find a Kubernetes exemple in the [`infra/`](infra/) folder, using my [`app chart`](https://github.com/ViBiOh/charts/tree/master/app)

 ### CI Integration

 Herodote is fed by its own script: [herodote.sh](herodote.sh).
-The script automatically configure the Algolia index.

 It automatically detects last commit's SHA in index and add only new ones of repository.